chiiya/tmdb-api-php/README.md

 #### Tests

 Run the tests with `just test`.
-This will run both unit and integration tests for all modules.
+This will run all unit tests.
 A code coverage report can be generated with `just coverage`.
 This will take **significantly** longer than just running the tests normally.

 #### Quality Assurance